viren-rathod/exam-portal-frontend/README.md

 - Admin dashboard for managing exams, questions, and students.
 - Student dashboard for taking exams and viewing results.
 - CRUD operations for exams and questions.
-- Interactive user interfaces using PrimeNG components.
+- Interactive user interfaces using Bootstrap components.

 ## Prerequisites